Ojas-Gulati/cheesebot/README.md

 +avalon mission: tag the people going on a mission when the group agrees on a mission\
 +avalon mission cancel: cancel an ongoing mission\
 +avalon spectate: get the rolelist of a game you're not in\
-+avalon end: end the current game
++avalon end (evil / good): end the current game.
+If evil / good is supplied, a win is given to them

+Check your stats with:\
++stats: tag people to find out their wins and losses on each character.

 Have fun!